Methodology & Supporting Materials

 Formatted Scenarios: 2DII has prepared a series of climate change scenarios to be used in conjunction with the PACTA for Banks Software.
 These scenarios range from business-as-usual to better than Paris-aligned.
 A document introducing climate change scenarios and detailing the methodology that 2DII has used to derive these scenarios from the raw underlying data, provided by third party scenario providers, is provided.

-- Scenario File (2020) Fossil Fuel Power and Auto
+- NZ IEA 2021 Fossil Fuel Power Auto

 Steel Asset Level Emission Model: This document details the methodology behind the steel emission intensities used in the PACTA for Banks Free Data Set.